shirodkar/rest-and-db/README.md

 # rest-and-db

-Simple microservice with a REST interface and integration with a Database.
+A simple microservice with a REST interface and integration with a Database.
 The REST interface (/echo/{value}) accepts a value which is echoed back in the response.
 The access log of every interaction with the REST interface is stored in the database.